Comptroller and Auditor General of India CAG – GK Notes

 Shri Girish Chandra Murmu is the Comptroller and Auditor General of India since 8th August 2020.

-Salary of CAG: According to the constitution, the salaries and allowances of the Comptroller and Auditor General are determined by Parliament.
-His salary and allowances are determined from the consolated funds of India.
-At present (2021), the salaries of the comptroller and auditor general of India are approximately ₹250,000 (US$3,500) per month.
+Salary of CAG: Salary and allowances are determined from the consolated funds of India.
+At present (2024), the salary of CAG is approximately ₹250,000 (US$3,500) per month.

 GK NameComptroller and Auditor General